antmicro/renode-linux-runner-action/README.md

 ### Command syntax

-Creating list of commands you just can use a list of string, but if you want to customize commands you can use Command object:
+For a list of commands you can just use a list of strings, but if you want more powerful customization, you can use a `Command` object with the following fields:

-Command object has fields:

 - `command`: A list of strings.
 The command will be selected from the list whose index was equal to the index in the expected list of the previous command.
 This allows you to react in different ways to different command results.
-- waitfor`: A list of strings.
+- `waitfor`: A list of strings.
 The action will wait for one of the strings and pass its index to the next command.
-- `timeout`: Timeout for the command.
-This overrides the default command in the section.
+- `timeout`: Timeout in seconds for the command.
 By default, the timeout is inherited from the section.
 - `echo`: Boolean parameter.
 If true, the output from the terminal is printed.
 By default this parameter is inherited from the section.
 - `check_exit_code`: Boolean parameter.
 If true, the terminal will check whether the command failed or not.
 Default: true

-### Vars
+### Variables

-You can define the list of variables and use it later with `${{VAR_NAME}}`.
-In addition, the action has global variables:
+You can define a list of variables and use it later with `${{VAR_NAME}}`.
+In addition, some predefined global variables are available:

-- `${{BOARD}}`: selected board name
+- `${{BOARD}}`: name of the selected board
-- `${{NOW}}`: current time in a format `%Y-%m-%d %H:%M:%S`
+- `${{NOW}}`: current date and time in the format `%Y-%m-%d %H:%M:%S`

-### Miscellaneous
+### Terminal initialization

-All sections that refer to a particular terminal have a hidden additional dependency.
-They depend on the section that has the same name as terminal (for example, renode).
+All sections that refer to a particular terminal have an additional hidden dependency.
+They depend on the section that has the same name as the terminal (for example, `renode`).
 These sections are used to configure the terminal.
-However, you can replace one of them by simply using it's name in your section.
+However, you can replace each one by simply using its name in your section.

 ## Kernel